Shinn Fund Recipients

 Roadside verges as habitat for Piedmont savanna wildflowers

 Rural roadside verges harbor diverse communities of Piedmont savanna wildflowers, many of which depend on insect pollinators.
 Can this roadside habitat support the persistence of Piedmont savanna wildflower populations in modern anthropogenic landscapes?
-Adair McNear researches insect pollinators, and the effect of road age among rural roadside populations of three wildflower species: Wild Quinine (Parthenium integrifolium), Narrowleaf Mountain Mint (Pycnanthemum tenuifolium), and Purple False Foxglove (Agalinis purpurea).
-Adair will test insect-driven pollen transfer using UV dyes in experimental populations of A. purpurea that mimic the spatial arrangement of roadside A. purpurea populations.
-Adair aims to understand the mechanisms that allow Piedmont savanna wildflowers to persist in roadside habitats, and to inform management and conservation of roadside savanna plant populations in the near and long term.
+Adair McNear researched insect pollinators and the effect of road age among rural roadside populations of three wildflower species: Wild Quinine (Parthenium integrifolium), Narrowleaf Mountain Mint (Pycnanthemum tenuifolium), and Purple False Foxglove (Agalinis purpurea).
+Adair tested insect-driven pollen transfer using UV dyes in experimental populations of A. purpurea that mimic the spatial arrangement of roadside A. purpurea populations.
+Adair’s goal were to understand the mechanisms that allow Piedmont savanna wildflowers to persist in roadside habitats and to inform management and conservation of roadside savanna plant populations in the near and long term.

 read full report